 So you’re ready to buy your dream home, or your dream investment property.
-Your credit has been checked, your down payment and assets have been meticulously reviewed and your employment has been verified.
+Your credit has been checked, your down payment and assets have been meticulously reviewed and your employment has been verified by the underwriter.

-This is the point where your Loan Officer tells you to it’s time to get your insurance lined up.
+It’s almost time to close on your loan, thank goodness.
+This is around the time when your loan officer tells you to it’s time to get your insurance lined up.
 Specifically, he or she tells you to get a “hazard insurance policy.”

 Hazard insurance is an absolute requirement when purchasing a new home with a mortgage loan.
 It is all too obvious that you don’t actually “own” your home when you sign on the dotted line for that 30-year mortgage.